tienpv222/pug2svelte/README.md

 [![Build Status](https://travis-ci.org/pynnl/pug2svelte.svg?branch=master)](https://travis-ci.org/pynnl/pug2svelte)
 [![npm version](https://badge.fury.io/js/pug2svelte.svg)](https://badge.fury.io/js/pug2svelte)

-Use svelte with pug syntax
+Use svelte with pug syntax.

+*This is an ongoing project, covering the most basic uses.
+Some other pug features such as include, mixins,... may have not been fully tested*

 ## Install
 ```